 After deciding what height and composition your flagpole should be, next you need to figure out what features your flagpole should have.
 Today flagpoles are fitted with two types of rope, or halyard to fly your flag.
 An external halyard is a rope looped up over a pulley system, called a truck.
 To fly a flag, you simply attach the flag to the halyard and pull the end of the rope down from the pulley, which in turn, raises the flag.
 Once the flag has reached the top you simply tie the halyard to a cleat, which holds it in place so your flag will remain at the top of your flagpole.
 The biggest drawbacks to an external halyard system are weather and vandalism.

 External halyards are typically polypropylene rope, which in time will corrode from the elements, and will need to be replaced.
 Additionally, an external halyard is susceptible to vandalism.
 Anyone who can reach the cleat, which is mounted around four or five feet from the base of the pole, can cut the halyard, or lower your flag and steal it.
 An internal halyard is a safer and more weather resistant alternative, although more expensive.
 An internal halyard is contained within the flagpole.
 A crank is located inside a lockable box approximately 4 feet from the base of the flagpole.
 To lower your flag, you simply turn the crank to allow the steel wire (not rope like the external halyard) to rise up to the truck.
 This wire is looped over the pulley and then falls on the outside of the pole to hold the flag.
 As the wire is raised, the flag is lowered on the outside of the pole.
-The only drawback with this system is the difficulty in changing the halyard if it breaks, but a steel wire should not break in your lifetime.
+The only drawback with this system is the difficulty in changing the halyard if it breaks.

 The last choice to be made is cosmetic.
-Fiberglass flagpoles can be gel coated to be virtually any color.
-You may want to select a dramatic color that will stand out, or your selection may match the siding on your house, depending upon your desired flagpole function.
+Fiberglass flagpoles are usually white.
 Aluminum flagpoles generally come standard with a satin or brushed finish.
 The finish is slightly susceptible to the elements, and may need to be cleaned with special chemicals.
 A process called anodization is used to coat the flagpoles with a color if you desire an alternative.
-Because anodization is a chemical reaction, the range of color options is quite small from gold to dark bronze.
+Because anodization is a chemical reaction, the range of color options is quite small from silver to dark bronze.
 These colors are beneficial however.
 The reaction actually creates a layer on the exterior of the aluminum pole, which will protect the aluminum from any corrosion, as there is no aluminum on the surface of the pole.
 Flagpoles colored through anodization typically can be cleaned with soap and water.

 As you can see, choosing the correct flagpole to fit your needs should be a decision reached through good planning.
 Taking into account the factors we have mentioned here should help you to determine the proper flagpole for your location and preferences, or at least give you an idea of which flagpoles you should consider.

-With the exception of the sectional and telescoping flagpoles, the flagpoles discussed here are all commercial flagpoles, and are typically only one piece.
+With the exception of the sectional and telescoping flagpoles, the flagpoles discussed here are all commercial flagpoles, and are typically only one or two pieces.
 Flagpoles up to a total length of 38.5 ft. are manufactured in one piece.